 Sarah was born and raised in Taiwan before she moved to Canada to pursue her degree in University of Victoria.
 In the past decade, she has worked in childcare industry and her extensive experience ranges from working as a head teacher in infant and toddler classrooms, school-aged activity coordinator, and managerial position in childcare facilities.
 Her professionalism in this field is evident in her experience working directly with numerous children and families.
 She believes that each child is unique and many learning opportunities occur during the precious early years of their life.
 She is fluent in English, Mandarin and Taiwanese and continuous to upgrading herself by learning other languages such as Cantonese, Japanese and Sign Language.
 At her own time, she enjoys spending time hiking, cooking and singing.
 She actively involves in church and sings in bands and choirs.
 Family, and community is a big priority of her life, which is also the support and encouragement she constantly receives to strive for work-life balance.
 She is looking forward to work with each family and individual who joins Ocean Rain where we all together create an exciting place for learning and growth.

-Axi was intrigued by visual arts since she was young.
-She enrolled in Qinghua High school with full scholarship, where she was trained for realism techniques for three years.
-She has acquired fundamental knowledge, and established solid skills in drawing and painting.
-In 2016, she completed her Bachelor of Fine Arts at the University of Victoria with outstanding grades.
-She also had one-year successful experience in teaching different age groups.
-She strives to foster children’s interest in art making while teaching the fundamental skills.
+Cindy demonstrated great self-efficiency, problem-solving skills, and communication techniques.
+She always managed up effectively to keep some order to those various tasks and deadlines.
+In 2018, she completed her Bachelor of Economy at the University of Victoria with outstanding grades.
+She also had one-year successful experience in teaching or training different age groups.
+She strives to foster children’s interest in Mandarin and Math while teaching the fundamental skills.